-1881 living at the Tower of London there was a Chelsea Pensioner and Warden of the Tower named Kester Knight.
-With him were his wife Elizabeth, born in Leigh, and a son, Edwin Thomas aged 16, born in Chatham.
-Elizabeth was 54 i.e. born about 1827.
+In 1881 there was living at the Tower of London a Chelsea Pensioner and Warden of the Tower named Kester Knight.
+Living with him was his wife Elizabeth, born in Leigh and a son, Edwin Thomas aged 16 born in Chatham.
+Elizabeth was stated as being 54 which would have meant she was born about 1827.
 Edwin Thomas was a lawyer’s clerk.

-In 1891 Kester is still at the Tower but is married to a Mary Ann aged 64 also born in Leigh.
+Interestingly ten years later in 1891 Kester is still at the Tower but is married to a Mary Ann aged 64 also born at Leigh.

-Kester Knight had had a long and distinguished career in the service of the Queen.
-He was a Serjeant Major in the Royal Sappers and Miners and had been born in 1827 in Haslemere, Surrey, the son of Thomas and Elizabeth Knight.
+Kester had had a long and distinguished career in the service of the Queen.
+He was a Serjeant Major in the Royal Sappers and Miners and had been born in 1827 in Haslemere, Surrey the son of Thomas and Elizabeth Knight.

-He was a carpenter and served in Gibraltar for 5 years 8 months, in the Crimea and Turkey for 2 years 2 months, then in China for 2 years 9 months.
+He was a carpenter by trade and joined up in May 1846 at Woolwich and served in Gibraltar for 5 years 8 months, where his first child had been born, in the Crimea and Turkey for 2 years 2 months, then in China for 2 years 9 months.
 In all he served 22 years 295 days and was discharged in 1869 at Chatham to live at New Brompton.

 His medal tally is quite impressive: